shacharm2/CarND-LaneLines-P1/README.md

 2. CIELab color space

-    working in the native colorspace of our target detection target allows simpler means of detection.
+    Computer vision done in the native colorspace of our target detection target allows simpler means of detection.

-    It can be seen the L channel is similar to a grayscale image,without color knowledge coded into it. the b channel highlights the yellow parts.
+    It can be seen the L channel has similar characteristics to a grayscale image, without color knowledge coded into it. the b channel highlights the yellow parts.
 Finally, as expected, the a channel contains no relevant information for neigther yellow or white lanes.

+    This is a sort of dimensionality reduction, where relevant color features exist only in two color dimensions.

 <div style="text-align:center" markdown="1">